Swimming in the Bio habitat at Radotin and going underground at Koneprusy

 And beautiful waterlilies.

 The filtered water is trickled back into the swimming pool.
+It is further equipped with the best pool heater.

 All the little children had the best fun in among the pebbles.

 The pool has a part where people can walk in, a part to dive from, a ledge around the rest of the area to swim up to and comfortably haul yourself out, a safe ramp for wheelchairs and the elderly who need a little help getting in and out of the water, a gentle shallow area for the littlest ones, a small slide and god knows what else.
 And it’s beautifully deep in the middle.
 Cool and deep.
+As you can see pool surfaces looks like natural bed, so it is like swimming in a pond.

 And you know what else I love?
 All sorts of people in all sorts of sizes comfortably walking around.
 No judgement.
 And naked little children.
 Loads of naked little children and no one cares a hoot.
 Just a natural and normal and ordinary European life.
 Just what I’m used to.